Getting Started with IPWorks Encrypt

 For details on the ECC (Elliptic Curve Cryptography) component, please see our dedicated ECC article here.

-The DPAPI component provides an easy interface for protecting data using the Microsoft Windows Data Protection API.
+The OSDP component provides an easy interface for protecting data using the Microsoft Windows Data Protection API on Windows or the macOS Keychain.
 Protected data is secured by the operating system and may be unprotected at a later time.

 The data to protect should be specified by InputFile if it is stored in a file, otherwise it should be passed as a string to InputMessage.
 Optionally, you can set a password with the Password property.
 Once the input is set, simply call Protect.
 Once the data no longer needs to be protected, simply call Unprotect.